JamesPNacino/Smiles-Detector/README.md

 ## Summary

-Using LeNet CNN architecture and OpenCV to detect Smiles in real-time.
+Using LeNet CNN architecture and OpenCV to detect Smiles in real-time using your own webcam.
+Just run the Jupyter notebook associated with this repository.
 Recieved lots of help implementing this project through the book "Deep Learning for Computer Vision with Python" by Dr. Adrian Rosebrock.

 ## Python Packages